juto222/Tool/README.md

-UPDATE : I have just start to work again on this, i will optimize it, add some option but im working on my OS.
+UPDATE : I have just start to work again on this, i will optimize it, add some options.
-MISE A JOUR : Je viens de re travailler dessus, je l'optimiserai, j'ajouterai des options et me focaliserai dessus en parallèle de mon OS
+MISE A JOUR : Je viens de re travailler dessus, je l'optimiserai, j'ajouterai des options.